shina07/cs374_HCI/DP7/report.md

 ### Turorial or training

 In the studio session, we expressed our intention of carrying out user testing without any tutorial or training, since we thought intuitive UI is one of the strengths of our prototype.
-However, it was possible to observe that users cannot easily distinguish the difference between “ADD Button” and “CONFIRM Button” at the end of addition part, from the first two user testing.
+However, it was possible to observe that users cannot easily distinguish the difference between 'add' button and 'confirm' button at the end of addition part, from the first two user testing.
 Our team intentionally placed those buttons at the end of addition for consecutive addition of sets and confirm at the end, but the label and UI design was not intuitive enough for user to catch the feature immediately.
 Thus, we explained the difference of the feature of the two buttons, and decided to inform the last test user about the functionality difference of the two buttons from the beginning.
 We structured this session contents in order to serve as tutorial.

 ### Task list